BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 The challenge

-The biggest challenge in implementing this type of requirements in Azure Integration Services is that, with the exception of a few connectors like the HTTP connector, connectors don’t allow us in runtime to set up the configurations of the channel dynamically.
+The biggest challenge in implementing this type of requirement in Azure Integration Services is that, with the exception of a few connectors, such as the HTTP connector, connectors don’t allow us to dynamically set channel configurations at runtime.
 Instead, we need to have an API Connection already established.
 If you use BizTalk nomenclature, we can only use physical ports without dynamic behavior!

 You can say: Hey Sandro, we can dynamically configure the TO, email body, CC, and other properties in the Outlook connector, for example.

 Yes, you can.
 But you cannot dynamically define the FROM!
-You can use the SQL connector, but you cannot in runtime, define which SQL Server you will be using.
+You can use the SQL connector, but you cannot at runtime define which SQL Server you will be using.

 So, how can we migrate this to Azure Integration Services?